One Nation One Ration Card for Migrants Free Food Grains for 2 Months

-The technology-driven system will be used to enable migrants peoples to access public distribution system from any fair price shop in India by March 2021, Sitharaman said.
+The technology-driven system will be used to enable migrants peoples to access public distribution systems from any fair price shop in India by March 2021, Sitharaman said.

 The ration card scheme aims to address the gaps in PDS delivery.
-Since ration cards are issued by state governments, this meant that one could procure food grains only from their area ration shops within the concerned state.
+Since ration cards are issued by state governments.
+This meant that one could procure food grains only from their area rations shops within the concerned state.

 If people were to shift to another state, they need to apply for a new ration card in the other state.
 But it had many complications.